SpookyKitties/m6a2_validate_data/README.md

 First off, clone the following repository either via your favorite git manager, or via the command line: https://github.com/jaredparkinson/m6a2_validate_data

+This project was built using Node 18, but should support 16+, and has confirmed support for Node 19.

 To simplify matters, I have create two scripts that will handle everything needed to run this assignment.
 For windows there is a "run.cmd" file that run "npm install", do any necessary compilation, and start the express server with nodemon.
 If for some reason this does not work, run the following commands:

 ```